Methylenedioxyallylamphetamine

-Methylenedioxyallylamphetamine (MDAL or 3,4-methylenedioxy-N-allylamphetamine) is a lesser-known psychedelic drug.
+Methylenedioxyallylamphetamine (MDAL or 3,4-methylenedioxy-N-allylamphetamine) is a lesser-known drug.
 It is also the N-allyl derivative of 3,4-methylenedioxyamphetamine (MDA).
 MDAL was first synthesized by Alexander Shulgin.
-In his book PiHKAL, the minimum dosage is listed as 180 mg, and the duration unknown.
-MDAL produces few to no effects on its own, but may enhance the effects of LSD.
+In his book PiHKAL, the minimum dose is listed as 180 mg, and the duration unknown.
+MDAL produces few to no effects on its own, but may enhance the effects of psychedelic drugs like LSD.
 Very little data exists about the pharmacological properties, metabolism, and toxicity of MDAL.